 Exercise increases blood flow, and blood carries oxygen and nutrients to working cells around the body, including the skin.
 Physical movement is also key in hormone balancing.
 Any form of exercise works, from fast walking to resistance training like weightlifting.
 Find an activity you like to do, and you're more likely to stick with it.

 Managing stress is another key element of heath and healthy skin.
 Incorporate breathing exercises into your life, even if it's just a few minutes each day.
 Yoga is a great way to combine physical and breathing exercises.
-In sustained periods of stress, we recommend taking the Acne & Stress Food Supplement, rich in antioxidants and magnesium.
+In sustained periods of stress, we recommend taking the Skin & Stress Food Supplement, rich in antioxidants and magnesium.

 Improve your sleep and take time out to relax.
 Stress (via cortisol hormone) is an aggravating factor for acne, and many people suffer stress without recognising the symptoms.